AndrewHenderson/mariodux/README.md

   click: 'onClick'
 }
 ```
 One particular issue that arises when coupling discreet event listeners with DOM diffing is that the DOM node may be presenting data which is not part the view's model.
-This is most apparent in the async example where `li` nodes are maintained and only their text changed.
+This is most apparent in the provided [async example](https://github.com/AndrewHenderson/mariodux/tree/master/examples/async) where `li` nodes are maintained and only their text updated.

-When this happens, the node continues to belong to a view whose model does not contain the data presented.
+When this happens, the node continues to belong to a view that rendered it, a view whose model does not contain the data presented.

 In order to ensure the dispatcher is provided the correct `model.id`, we store the id on the node in a custom attribute, `modelId`.
 This way, [the proper id can be used when notifying the dispatcher](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/components/TodoList.js#L54).